VishSeen/android-dictionary-app/README.md

 # Dictionary app
 A multi lingual Mauritian dictionary.
 Includes voice search, reading definition searched with the help of Google Text to Speech api, translate words and view definitions from a list of languages.
+And also adding our native mauritian language to the world via the app.

 ### Technology used
 - Oxford dictionary API